 Contributions are invested in a fund or funds chosen from a range selected by the Scheme's Trustees.
 Initially the contributions will be invested via a default Lifestyle strategy which has a target retirement age of 66.
 However members can go down the Self-select route and make their own choice of fund(s) from the available range and change their target retirement date by contacting Aviva.
 Details are given on the right in "Things to do now".

-Information about the charges levied on the different investment funds can be found in the URPS Investment Fund Aims and Risk Guide.
+Information about the charges levied on the different investment funds can be found in the URPS Investment Guide 2021.

 Contribution rates are 4% of pay for employees and 5% of pay for the employer.
 The employer's rate increases to 7% once you have completed 5 years of continuous membership of the Scheme.
 The contributions you pay into URPS are eligible to receive tax relief so the cost to you is less than it may seem.
 A salary exchange scheme has been introduced by the University as this is a more efficient way of paying into the scheme.
 Further information can be found on the Pensions+ page.